First Fix vs Second Fix Electrical: What's Involved

 Once all second fix work is complete and the supply is energised, you carry out the full suite of electrical tests required by BS 7671.
 This includes the dead tests from first fix (which you verify are still correct) plus live testing:

 All test results are recorded on the Schedule of Test Results, and an Electrical Installation Certificate (EIC) is issued to certify that the installation complies with BS 7671.
 If the work is notifiable under Part P of the Building Regulations, it must also be registered with building control through your competent person scheme.
+Understanding the different circuit types is essential for planning both first and second fix work.

 Both stages require different skills, and a fully qualified electrician is competent in both.
 Understanding the skills involved helps trainees appreciate what they are working towards.